 All proposals will be examined for their feasibility and evaluated by a jury.
 The most innovative approaches with the greatest benefit for the entire university will receive an award and, accompanied by TUM experts, will flow directly into new projects.

-In 2023, the Academicus identity competition will take a break – because the second TUM Future Learning Initiative will take place.
+In 2023, the Academicus Ideas Competition will take a break.
+Instead, this year the second TUM Future Learning Initiative will take place.

 Until 31.07.2022 you can still submit your ideas to participate in the current round of the competition.
 Send us your approaches to further improve studying, teaching or campus life at TUM.
 You can upload your proposal at https://wiki.tum.de/x/5AXhLw.